Got questions? You’re not alone.

 • Are you in-network with my insurance?

-Premera, Lifewise, Regence, Aetna, Moda, United Healthcare, HMA, and Anthem.
+I'm in-network with several major insurance providers, including Premera, Lifewise, Regence, Aetna, Moda, United Healthcare, HMA, and Anthem.

 If you don't take my insurance, can I use out-of-network benefits?